awslabs/aws-sdk-swift/reference/0.x/AWSAppRunner/AppRunnerClientProtocol.md

 func describeService(input: DescribeServiceInput, completion: @escaping (ClientRuntime.SdkResult<DescribeServiceOutputResponse, DescribeServiceOutputError>) -> Void)
 ```

-### disassociateCustomDomain(input:​completion:​)
+### disassociateCustomDomain(input:completion:)

 Disassociate a custom domain name from an AWS App Runner service.
-Certificates tracking domain validity are associated with a custom domain and are stored in <a href="https:​//docs.aws.amazon.com/acm/latest/userguide">AWS
+Certificates tracking domain validity are associated with a custom domain and are stored in [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide).
-Certificate Manager (ACM).
 These certificates aren't deleted as part of this action.
-App Runner delays certificate deletion for
-30 days after a domain is disassociated from your service.
+App Runner delays certificate deletion for 30 days after a domain is disassociated from your service.

 ``` swift
 func disassociateCustomDomain(input: DisassociateCustomDomainInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateCustomDomainOutputResponse, DisassociateCustomDomainOutputError>) -> Void)
 ```

-### listAutoScalingConfigurations(input:​completion:​)
+### listAutoScalingConfigurations(input:completion:)

 Returns a list of AWS App Runner automatic scaling configurations in your AWS account.
-You can query the revisions for a specific configuration name or
-the revisions for all configurations in your account.
+You can query the revisions for a specific configuration name or the revisions for all configurations in your account.
 You can optionally query only the latest revision of each requested name.

 ``` swift
 func listAutoScalingConfigurations(input: ListAutoScalingConfigurationsInput, completion: @escaping (ClientRuntime.SdkResult<ListAutoScalingConfigurationsOutputResponse, ListAutoScalingConfigurationsOutputError>) -> Void)
 ```

-### listConnections(input:​completion:​)
+### listConnections(input:completion:)

 Returns a list of AWS App Runner connections that are associated with your AWS account.